amarkum/interview-refresher-java-bigdata/src/main/resources/notes/design/system-design.md

 This also ensures that we have all the requirement met, and all the component of service is covered.

 ### 4. Data Modelling
-- This invoves how the components will interact with each other in the database<br/>
+- This involves how the components will interact with each other in the database<br/>
 This ensures that we have all the components are covered, and we have derived the relationship

 ### 5. High Level Diagram
 - We must with some graphics design a high level design of the system and its component<br/>
-We can represent distinguished component of the system which will require to achive a different task
+We can represent distinguished component of the system which will require to achieve a different task

 ### 6. Detailed Design
 - We must elaborate few components in detail which are the major components<br/>
-Also, we should talk about the pros and cons choosing the system or the framework that we have considered.
+Also, we should talk about the pros and cons choosing the system, or the framework that we have considered.

 ### 7. Identify Bottleneck
 - We must discuss on how can we make the system robust, so it's uptime is high and doest not fail<br/>
-Also, we should consider majors that can help us to make the system fail-proof, e.g craeting copies of the data etc.
+Also, we should consider majors that can help us to make the system fail-proof, e.g creating copies of the data etc.